 You’ll notice that although we reviewed the sellers for the top 2000 products, only a few hundred results are listed.
 This is because Amazon sells many of these products (“Ships from and sold by Amazon”) and many sellers have multiple products in the top 2000.
 Regardless, the sample size is certainly big enough to give a fair representation of the nationality makeup of Amazon sellers.

-China accounts for over 59% of the top sellers on Amazon (and over 63% if you include Hong Kong).
-American sellers accounted for less than 35% of sellers.
-Sellers from countries outside of China and America make up less than 2% of all sellers.
+China accounts for over 27% of the top sellers on Amazon (and over 29% if you include Hong Kong).
+American sellers accounted for more than 67% of sellers.
+Sellers from countries outside of China and America make up less than 4% of all sellers.

 In reality, the number of sellers from outside the United States is actually almost certainly higher than reported as many companies have registered LLCs in the United States although their operations are mostly outside of America.